hiromaily/go-book-teacher/README.md

 1. Web browser
   or
-2. mail: To set mail info on settins.toml
+2. mail: To set mail info on settins.toml or
+3. slack: To set slack info on settins.toml

 #### save current state
 1. txt file: To set status_file on settings.toml
  or